imagej/imagej.github.io/_pages/plugins/index.md

 ### Configuring where ImageJ looks for plugins

 Power users may wish to configure exactly which folder(s) ImageJ scans for plugins.
 The default folder is the `plugins` folder of the ImageJ installation.
 However, this can be overridden using the `plugins.dir` system property.
-See the ImageJ web site's article [Changing Location of Plugins Directory](https://imagej.nih.gov/ij/docs/menus/plugins.html#dir).
+See the ImageJ website's article [Changing Location of Plugins Directory](https://imagej.nih.gov/ij/docs/menus/plugins.html#dir).

 ### Multiple plugin directories